Apple's iPhone 5 goes on sale Friday, starts at $199

-SAN FRANCISCO (Reuters) - Apple Inc will begin taking orders for the iPhone 5 on Friday, costing $199 for the cheapest 16 gigabyte version to $399 at the top end.
+SAN FRANCISCO, Sept 12 (Reuters) - Apple Inc <AAPL.O > will begin taking orders for the iPhone 5 on Friday, costing $199 for the cheapest 16 gigabyte version to $399 at the top end.

 Shipments begin on Sept 21, and the smartphone will be sold in 100 countries by the end of the year.